-The DS28E01-100 combines 1024 bits of EEPROM organized as four 256-bit pages, a 64-bit secret, a register page, a 512-bit SHA-1 engine, and a 64-bit ROM registration number in a single chip.
+The DS28E02 combines 1024 bits of EEPROM organized as four 256-bit pages, a 64-bit secret, a register page, a 512-bit SHA-1 engine, and a 64-bit ROM registration number in a single chip.
 Data is transferred serially through the 1-Wire protocol, which requires only a single data lead and a ground return.
-The DS28E01-100 has an additional memory area called the scratchpad that acts as a buffer when writing to the memory, the register page, or when installing a new secret.
+The DS28E02 has an additional memory area called the scratchpad that acts as a buffer when writing to the memory, the register page, or when installing a new secret.
 Data is first written to the scratchpad from where it can be read back.
-After the data has been verified, a Copy Scratchpad command transfers the data to its final memory location, provided that the DS28E01-100 receives a matching 160-bit MAC.
-The computation of the MAC involves the secret and additional data stored in the DS28E01-100 including the device's registration number.
-Only a new secret can be loaded without providing a MAC.
-The SHA-1 engine is also activated to compute 160-bit MACs when performing an authenticated read of a memory page and when computing a new secret, instead of loading it.
-The DS28E01-100 understands a unique command "Refresh Scratchpad."
-Proper use of a refresh sequence after a Copy Scratchpad operation reduces the number of weak bit failures if the device is used in a touch environment (see the Writing with Verification section).
+After the data has been verified, a copy scratchpad command transfers the data to its final memory location, provided that the DS28E02 receives a matching 160-bit MAC.
+The computation of the MAC involves the secret and additional data stored in the DS28E02 including the device's registration number.
+The

+DS28E02 understands a unique command "Refresh Scratchpad."
+Proper use of a refresh sequence after a copy scratchpad operation reduces the number of weak bit failures if the device is used in a touch environment (see the Writing with Verification section).
 The refresh sequence also provides a means to restore functionality in a device with bits in a weak state.

-The device's 64-bit ROM registration number guarantees unique identification and is used to address the device in a multidrop 1-Wire network environment, where multiple devices reside on a common 1-Wire bus and operate independently of each other.
-Applications of the DS28E01-100 include printer cartridge configuration and monitoring, medical sensor authentication and calibration, and system intellectual property protection.
+In addition to its important use as a unique data value in cryptographic SHA-1 computations, the device's 64-bit ROM ID guarantees unique identification and can be used to electronically identify the equipment in which it is used.
+The ROM ID is also used to address the device for the case of a multidrop 1-Wire network environment, where multiple devices reside on a common 1-Wire bus and operate independently of each other.
+Applications of the DS28E02 include reference design license management, system intellectual property protection, accessory or consumable authentication and calibration, and printer cartridge configuration and monitoring.